jonidelv/generator-create-redux-app/README.md

 ## Yarn

 [Yarn](https://yarnpkg.com/en/) is a package manager for your code.
-It's like npm but fuster and if you've installed a package before, you can install it again without any internet connection.
+Fast, reliable, and secure dependency management.<br>

+**Fast:** Yarn caches every package it downloads so it never needs to download the same package again.
+It also parallelizes operations to maximize resource utilization so install times are faster than ever.

+**Reliable:** Using a detailed, concise lockfile format and a deterministic algorithm for installs, Yarn is able to guarantee that an install that worked on one system will work exactly the same way on any other system.

+**Secure:** Yarn uses checksums to verify the integrity of every installed package before its code is executed.

 ### Usage